Yamato-Security/hayabusa/README.md

 Please check out the current rules to use as a template in creating new ones or for checking the detection logic.

-## Hayabusa v.s. converted Sigma rules
+## Hayabusa v.s.
+Converted Sigma Rules

 Sigma rules need to first be converted to hayabusa rule format explained [here](https://github.com/Yamato-Security/hayabusa-rules/blob/main/tools/sigmac/README.md).
 Hayabusa rules are designed solely for Windows event log analysis and have the following benefits: